Academic Catalogs

 Course Level Student Learning Outcome(s)

-1. Execute proper training techniques needed to improve skills in preparation for effective fitness performance and participation in athletic competition.
+1. Execute proper training techniques needed to enhance muscular strength and endurance, cardio-respiratory endurance, and flexibility for effective fitness performance in athletic competition.

-2. Self-analyze errors in fitness levels, athletic skills and competitive strategies and tactics and identify methods of adjustment to enhance fitness and athletic performance.
+2. Self-analyze fitness levels and athletic skills to enhance fitness and athletic performance and reduce injury.

 Course Objectives